As Internet shares break down, investors see value in old tech

 Another class of shares walloped in the recent selloff are "cloud" or Internet-software plays.

-Human resources software provider Workday (WDAY.N) has given up 25 percent of its value over the past month.
-The sell-off has been more brutal on its peers: since mid-February, accounting services provider Netsuite (N.N) has fallen close to 30 percent, while analytics firms Splunk Inc (SPLK.O) and Tableau Software Inc (DATA.N) have both shed close to 40 percent of their value.
+Human resources software provider Workday has given up 25 percent of its value over the past month.
+The sell-off has been more brutal on its peers: since mid-February, accounting services provider Netsuite has fallen close to 30 percent, while analytics firms Splunk Inc and Tableau Software Inc have both shed close to 40 percent of their value.

 "We've seen a very vicious correction in March and April and it doesn't look like it's over yet," Wedbush analyst Steve Koenig said.
 "The sell-off was fueled by initially by profit-taking and then it became a momentum trade to the downside."